elainehowyl/tgc-projectone-studio-ghibli/README.md

 ## Introduction

 This is a project where I create a ticketing platform for an exhibition that is hosted by both Art Science Museum and Studio Ghibli.
+The motivation for this project came from implications of the current Covid-19 situation where people were stripped off their freedom to travel around the globe, which resulted in a growing interest among the locals to explore their home country.

+The purpose of this website aims to help the museum to be a place of consideration when people thinks about local tourism.

 ## Demo